 Deacons – Guy Burns and Bill Blaker, Co-Chairs

 The Deacons duties include planning and overseeing the church’s ministry of service and caring for its members and the community.
 They procure supplies, prepare, serve and clean up after communion.
 The Deacons line up ushers for each worship service.
 The Deacons assist the minister in caring for the sick, shut-ins and those in crisis.
-And finally, the Deacons oversee the Visitation Committee, whose responsibility is to make calls on members unable to attend church due to disabilities, illnesses, etc. There are nine deacons who each serve three-year terms that are renewable once.
+There are nine deacons who each serve three-year terms that are renewable once.

 Trustees – Mike Parsons, Chair